Heat Pump - FAQ

 • What are the eligible heat pumps?

-The models of heat pumps and eligibility criteria differ between the federal program and the Rénoclimat and Novoclimat programs.
+The models of heat pumps and eligibility criteria of the federal program differ from those of Rénoclimat and Novoclimat.

-Be sure to select a system that is on one of the eligible heat pump lists and meet all of the criteria of the program you have selected.
+Make sure to select a system that is on one of the eligible heat pumps lists, and that it meets all of the criteria of the program you have selected.

 • What is the significance of the heating output in BTUs at -8°C?